newtheatre/website/_content/get-involved.md

 Some shows want some sound effects, others want underscores, and some even benefit from composition work - all of which fall under sound design.

-We've got [many speakers]({{ site.baseurl }}/technical/#sound) that sound designers can use to tackle designs from small to large scale, with some previous shows having 7 speakers for a fully immersive sound scape.
+We've got [many speakers]({{ site.baseurl }}/technical/#sound) that sound designers (SD) can use to tackle designs from small to large scale, with shows using up to 7 speakers for a fully immersive sound scape.

-Getting started in sound design involves meeting with the director and often watching a rehearsal to figure out how sound can help make the show better, and where you can (and can't) put speakers.
+Getting started in sound design involves meeting with the director and often watching a rehearsal to figure out how sound can help make the show better, and where you can (or can't) put speakers.

 During the get-in, you'll install the speakers and focus them (point them in the right direction) to achieve the sound you're looking for.
-Then comes the programming time, where all the sounds go onto the computer at the right level and in the right order.
+Then it comes to programming, where you can realise your design.

 ![The sound cue list for 'Revolt.
 She Said.
 Revolt Again.']({{ site.baseurl }}/images/revolt_qlab.jpg)